Gua Sha 💕 Gua What ??

 As I am all about finding simple, natural and affordable ways to love our bodies and our skin I think this ticks the boxes.
 I have to say in total honestly that the Gua Sha has been a life saver and my bags have been significantly reduced and by making myself sit down for 1-5 minutes every night, take a few deep breaths and do the routine I have found it much easier to stick to compared to say 15 minutes of meditation.

-Do let me know your thoughts and if you give it a go then I would love it if you posted a comment below 👇🏼 and keep scrolling on learn how to use it properly.
+I hope you have found these natural beauty tips helpful for showing your lymphatic system some love and as ever let me know how you get on with using a Gua Sha by posting a comment below 👇🏼 & keep scrolling on learn how to use it properly.
 Have a gorgeous weekend lovelies. xo

 How to use at Gua Sha